ansys/pydpf-core/docs/source/getting_started/install.rst

 Install for a quick tryout
 --------------------------

-For a quick tryout, use:
+For a quick tryout, install PyDPF-Core with this code:

 .. code::